-SDA is a new program that builds or modifies accommodation for people with extreme functional impairment or very high support needs who require specialist housing solutions.
-Funding is available through the NDIS for the development of specialised homes for a small number of people (approximately 6% of NDIS participants) who meet strict eligibility criteria.
+SDA is housing designed for people with extreme functional impairment or very high support needs.
+Funding is available through the NDIS for the development of specialised homes for a small number of NDIS participants who meet strict eligibility criteria.
+SDA supports the concept of a "home for life".